Tresiba vs Lantus: A Practical Breakdown for Patients

 Mechanism

-For people new to this comparison, the practical takeaway is that both work through similar pathways but have different pharmacokinetics.
+For people new to this comparison, the practical takeaway is that the underlying mechanisms are different enough that response can vary.

 Dosing & Administration